expert digital marketing coach matthew bertram

 • Cannot tolerate attribution blindness

-• Need predictability, not spikes
+• Require predictability, not spikes

-• Are building for enterprise value, not short-term arbitrage
+• Are building for long-term enterprise value

 This includes: